-urheberrecht digitalisation datenschutz musik kreativwirtschaft privacy human-computer interaction digitalisierung musikwirtschaft creative industries context-aware computing personalisierung context context-adaptive systems musikbusiness music recommender systems musikempfehlungssysteme musikindustrie digitalization songwriting online self-disclosure
+urheberrecht digitalisation datenschutz musik kreativwirtschaft privacy human-computer interaction digitalisierung musikwirtschaft creative industries personalisierung context context-adaptive systems musikbusiness music recommender systems musikempfehlungssysteme musikindustrie digitalization songwriting online self-disclosure user in the loop recommender systems user-centric approach

 Christine holds a Doctoral degree in Social and Economic Sciences (2009, with honours) and a Master's degree in International Business Administration (2002) both from University of Vienna, Austria.
-Furthermore, she holds a Master's degree in Business Informatics (2011) from Vienna University of Technology (Austria).
-Further studies at the University of Wales Swansea (now: Swansea University), United Kingdom, the Konservatorium der Stadt Wien (now: Music and Arts University of the City of Vienna), Austria, and Vienna University of Economics and Business, Austria.
+Furthermore, she holds a Master degree in Business Informatics (2011) from Vienna University of Technology (TU Wien), Austria.
+Further studies at University of Wales Swansea (now: Swansea University), United Kingdom, Konservatorium der Stadt Wien (now: Music and Arts University of the City of Vienna), Austria, and Vienna University of Economics and Business (WU Wien), Austria.

-Her research focuses on the intersection between human-computer interaction, ubiquitous computing, and information systems.
-Her main fields of interest span manifold fields such as context-adaptive systems, recommender systems, online self-disclosure and privacy, methods for designing context-adaptive systems, and the creative industries, in particular the music sector and the media sector.
+Her research focuses on the intersection between human-computer interaction, information systems, and ubiquitous computing.
+Her main fields of interest span manifold fields such as context-adaptive systems, recommender systems, online self-disclosure and privacy, methods for designing context-adaptive systems, and the creative industries, in particular the music sector.

-Christine has authored more than 50 papers in refereed journals and conference proceedings, two of them awarded as best research paper and one nominated for a best paper award.
-For her dissertation and also for her Master's thesis, she received the Dr. Maria Schaumayer prize.
-Furthermore, she received a scholarship for the Summer School of European Science Days 2009: "The Economics of Art and Culture", in Steyr, Austria, and for the Mentoring Program at the University of Vienna, Austria, (2008-2010).
-Scholarship for the Career Program at Vienna University of Economics and Business, Austria (2010-2011).
+Christine has authored more than 65 papers in refereed journals and conference proceedings, three of them awarded as best research paper, one received an award of excellence (highly commended paper), and four additional nominations for a best paper award.
+She received the Dr. Maria Schaumayer prize for her dissertation and also for her Master thesis.
+Furthermore, she received a scholarship for the Summer School of European Science Days 2009: "The Economics of Art and Culture", in Steyr, Austria, and for the Mentoring Program at University of Vienna, Austria, (2008-2010).
+Scholarship for the Career Program at Vienna University of Economics and Business (WU Wien), Austria (2010-2011).
+Scholarship for mentoring program Karriere_Mentoring III at Johannes Kepler University Linz, Austria (2017-2019).

 Meine Vorträge / Referenzen: